Associate Professor, Voice Voice/Opera Division

 B.M., Samford University; M.M., Indiana University–Bloomington

-Locally, Mr. Wilson has appeared with the Washington National Opera, Baltimore Opera, Opera Vivente, Washington Lyric Opera, Baltimore Choral Arts Society, and the Maryland Opera Studio.
-Mr. Wilson maintains an active performing schedule throughout the United States.
+Locally, Mr. Wilson has appeared with the Washington National Opera, National Symphony, Baltimore Opera, Opera Vivente, Washington Lyric Opera, Capital Symphony, Hopkins Symphony and Baltimore Choral Arts Society.
+Mr. Wilson often performs on campus in collaborations with the Maryland Opera Studio and various ensembles, including the University of Maryland String Orchestra for a "Music of the Mind Series" concert performance of Britten's Les Illuminationswhich can be viewed on YouTube.
+Mr. Wilson resides in College Park, and maintains an active teaching and performing schedule throughout the United States.